beethacker/blog/content/posts/roboma/bolts0.md

 The main loop calls Win32FillSoundBuffer to generate about a frames worth of samples and fill them into a DirectSound buffer.
-The DirectSound buffer is a ring buffer.
+The DirectSound buffer is a ring buffer - it will play audio from a buffer, and when it gets to the end, it will loop and keep playing from the beginning.

-xxxx

 We can ask DirectSound for where it's play cursor currently is, as well as a write cursor.
-The goal is to stay ahead of the write cursor, otherwise we won't be able to lock the buffer and write our data.
-We're also going to need our own cursor to keep track of where in the buffer we should be writing to.
+The goal is to keep filling the buffer, staying ahead of the write cursor.
+Otherwise the section between the play cursor and write cursor is locked for playback, so we won't be able to write the new samples, and we'll be stuck playing old data.

-This is win32_sound_system.SafeCursor.
+((Diagram?))

+We're also going to need
+our own cursor to keep track of where in the buffer we're currently writing to.
+We store this in win32_sound_system.SafeCursor.
 We want to keep it a "safe" distance ahead of DirectSound's write cursor.
+Since we're not reacting to input or anything (yet, at least), we can afford to stay a really generous distance ahead.

+Each time through the program's main loop,
+* Get the DirectSound PlayCursor and WriteCursor, note how many samples the WriteCursor is ahead of the PlayCursor (LatencySamples)
+* Compare the position of PlayCursor to its position last time through the loop, this tells us how many samples have been played!
+* Decide how many samples we want to write.
+Currently, we write enough samples so our "SafeCursor" is one frame + 2*LatencySamples ahead of the play cursor

+((Diagram?))

+* Lock the corresponing part of the DirectSound buffer.
+* Ask the main application UpdateAudio function to fill samples into this buffer.
+* Since we're writing into a ring buffer, we might be writing past the end of the buffer and back into the start of the buffer, so DirectSound will sometimes give us *two* regions of memory to fill samples into.

 {{< code >}}